 - Choose the style you want to give to the news: use the logo, colors, fonts that belong to your corporate identity, so that people can easily recognize the source of your articles.

 - Insert your ad or let Facebook choose which ones may be of interest to your target.

 - Embed analytics tools: in addition to Facebook's Insight, which monitors click rates, time spent on the article and scroll depth, you can continue to use external analytics tools like Google Analytics or comScore.
 To distinguish the article views coming from your site from those generated on Facebook, you can add a specific tag to the analytics code in your Instant Article.

 Related Article: Move It or Lose It: Tricks for Increasing Your Website's Speed

-Accelerated Pages, Instant Articles, or both?
-According to some, for small business it is better to focus on Facebook Instant Articles, which are faster and easier to make compared to the implementations required by Google AMP.
+Accelerated Pages, Instant Articles or both?
+According to some, for small businesses, it is better to focus on Facebook Instant Articles, which are faster and easier to make compared to the implementations required by Google AMP.

-The secret to survive speed is not by taking radical decisions, but by being flexible and open to all solutions.
-If the course of the stream were to suddenly change, you would be ready to go with the flow.
+The secret to surviving speed is not by taking radical decisions, but by being flexible and open to all solutions.